 2. Am I Allowed to Leave Rehab Programs?

 Yes, you can leave an inpatient rehab program at any time.
 A rehab program must be completed voluntarily.
 This makes for a more effective treatment and a better end result.

 If you feel the need to leave halfway through rehab, though, you won’t receive complete, quality treatment which could put your recovery at risk.

 The most effective inpatient rehab treatments are created around your individual needs.
 By far, the most effective methods are the ones which address the physical and mental strain of addiction along with existing mental health disorders.

 Combined, these treatment methods will help address the entirety of your addiction struggles and set you up for future success.

 Get Help with Entering Inpatient Treatment Today

 Relapse prevention and great mental health is what we aim for in all our treatment programs.
 Our team of highly experienced addiction professionals will create a treatment plan that works for you.
-Get in touch with our recovery center today to learn more.
+Get in touch with Zinnia Health today to learn more.